Rubenmp/CAH_generator/README.md

 # Cards Against Humanity card generator

-This program generates a PDF with cards for the game [Cards Against Humanity](https://cardsagainsthumanity.com/) given files with plain text.
+This program generates a PDF with cards for the game [Cards Against Humanity](https://cardsagainsthumanity.com/) given several plain text files.

 ## Usage

-It's used Python3 with the following dependencies: **PyPDF2**.

 File(s) with sentences must be placed inside **Input/BlackCards** and **Input/WhiteCards** respectively (one sentence per line).